 Delivering up to 0.825 Qantas, Virgin Australia Velocity, Singapore Airlines KrisFlyer or Malaysia Airlines Enrich frequent flyer points per dollar spent without caps or limits is the little-known Bank of Melbourne Amplify Signature Visa credit card, but which comes with the backing of Westpac behind the scenes to keep the gears running smoothly.

-There's a choice of two main rewards options – Amplify Qantas for those who prefer to automatically earn Qantas Points every month, and Amplify Rewards where cardholders can instead convert points to Velocity, KrisFlyer and Enrich when it suits them best – with up to 90,000 bonus Qantas Points or 90,000 bonus Amplify points on offer to eligible new customers.
+There's a choice of two main rewards options – Amplify Qantas for those who prefer to automatically earn Qantas Points every month, and Amplify Rewards where cardholders can instead convert points to Velocity, KrisFlyer and Enrich when it suits them best – with 90,000 bonus Qantas Points or 90,000 bonus Amplify points on offer to eligible new customers.

 Bank of Melbourne Amplify Signature card: fast facts